 • Describe the health status of a population

-• Look for and identify causal factors
+• Identify possible causal factors

 Cancer